renovatebot/renovate/docs/usage/self-hosted-configuration.md

 !!! note
     Forked repositories will always be skipped when `forkToken` is set, even if `includeForks` is true.

+## gitlabAutoMergeableCheckAttempts

+If set to an positive integer, Renovate will use this as the number of attempts to check if a merge request on GitLab is mergeable before trying to automerge.
+The formula for the delay between attempts is `gitlabAutoMergeableCheckAttempts * attempt * attempt` milliseconds.

+Default value: `5` (attempts results in max.
+13.75 seconds timeout).

+## gitlabBranchStatusDelay

+Adjust default time (in milliseconds) given to GitLab to create pipelines for a commit pushed by Renovate.

+Can be useful for slow-running, self-hosted GitLab instances that don't react fast enough for the default delay to help.

+Default value: `1000` (milliseconds).

+## gitlabMergeRequestDelay

+If set, Renovate will use this as a delay to proceed with an automerge.

+Default value: `250` (milliseconds).

 ## gitNoVerify

 Controls when Renovate passes the `--no-verify` flag to `git`.